WYCodeBook/WYCodeBook.github.io/_html/images.md

 ---

-layout: post
+layout: collection
-title: "HTML Images"
+title: "Images"
-date: 2018-03-30
-categories: HTML
-img: /img/coding_logo.png
+photo:

 ---

 Images are defined with the `<img>` tag.